Looking Back

 I am sure that many people are not satisfied with people's responses to their loved ones' passings.
 Grief is a difficult time and we grievers want support that can make us feel better.
 People often do not know how to respond to death.
 They do not mean harm.

 For me, the grief has not gone away totally.
-One of my friends told me this was her experience while I was grieving.
+One of my friends told me this was her experience as well while I was grieving.
 There are days when I wish my Dad was still around (in a state of good health).
 There are times when I think of him and feel sad.
 I have gotten a lot better and have good memories of my Dad that make me feel good.

 0 Comments: